Los Angeles Hit and Run Attorney

 If you have been involved in a hit and run incident, contact Los Angeles Hit and Run Attorney George Kita, now, at 213-400-5355, to see how he can help you!

 Los Angeles Hit and Run Violations

 Hit and Run charges are typically requested when a driver fails to exchange appropriate information after being involved in a traffic incident.
 Importantly, charges may be filed even if your vehicle does not actually make contact with another person or vehicle.

-Penalties for Hit and Run include jail, fines, and probation, as well as suspension of Driving Privileges.
-A conviction of a hit and run results in a two-point violation on your DMV record, which is the same amount of points as a DUI.
-These above issues highlight the importance of promptly hiring an effective Hit and Run Attorney.
+Penalties for Hit and Run include jail, fines, restitution, and probation, as well as suspension of Driving Privileges.
+A conviction of a hit and run results in a two-point violation on your DMV record, which has the same point-count as other serious traffic convictions, including DUI.